iadvize/documentation/docs/building-your-bot-on-iadvize.md

 ### Send messages before the conversation starts

-This endpoint is used if you want your bot initiate the conversation with new visitors.
+This endpoint is used if you want your bot to initiate a conversation with new visitors.
 It should return the first messages you want to send as soon as the visitor opens up the chatbox, before the first visitor message.

 ⚠️ Please note that your bot **must** return a response in less than 2 seconds.
 If not, you'll receive a timeout and the bot messages will not be displayed to the user.